-- Vote on a CASE-BY-CASE basis proposals regarding debt restructurings. - Vote FOR the debt restructuring if it is expected that the company will file for bankruptcy if the transaction is not approved.

-We review on a CASE-BY-CASE basis proposals to increase common and/or preferred shares and to issue shares as part of a debt-restructuring plan.
-The following factors are considered:

-- Dilution-How much will the ownership interest of existing shareholders be reduced, and how extreme will dilution to any future earnings be? - Change in Control-Will the transaction result in a change in control of the company?
+- > Vote case-by-case on proposals regarding debt restructurings. - Vote for the debt restructuring if it is expected that the company will file for bankruptcy if the transaction is not approved. - Review on a case-by-case basis proposals to increase common and/or preferred shares and to issue shares as part of a debt-restructuring plan.
+The following factors are considered: - > Dilution-How much will the ownership interest of existing shareholders be reduced, and how extreme will dilution to any future earnings be? - > Change in Control-Will the transaction result in a change in control of the company?
 Are board and committee seats guaranteed?
-Do standstill provisions and voting agreements exist? - Financial Issues company's financial situation, degree of need for capital, use of proceeds, and effect of the financing on the company's cost of capital; - Terms of the offer-discount/premium in purchase price to investor including any fairness opinion, termination penalties and exit strategy; - Conflict of interest-arm's length transactions and managerial incentives; and - Management's efforts to pursue other alternatives.
+Do standstill provisions and voting agreements exist? - > Financial Issues- company's financial situation, degree of need for capital, use of proceeds, and effect of the financing on the company's cost of capital; - > Terms of the offer-discount/premium in purchase price to investor including any fairness opinion, termination penalties and exit strategy; - > Conflict of interest-arm's length transactions and managerial incentives; and - Management's efforts to pursue other alternatives.